2021-01-ITI415/Module4-Final/README.md

 - Lighting-indirect - experiments with indirect lighting and lightmap baking
 - Audio - experiments with 2D and 3D audio
 - Particle systems - everything that looks cool that isn't geometry or texture
-- Prototype 3 - Bringing it all together in a small exploration/collection game
+- **Prototype 3 - Bringing it all together in a small exploration/collection game**

+## Deliverable - Team of two
+- only implement the final project in this repo
+- two scenes, intro and advanced
+- you decide how to divide up the work
+- completing the goal for a scene moves you to the next scene
+- completing the second scene takes you to the end of game scene
+- both scenes should have interior and exterior elements